MicrosoftDocs/cpp-docs/docs/c-language/reading-ranges.md

 fscanf( fileptr, "%[A-Z]", strptr);
 ```

- reads any number of characters in the range A–Z into the string to which `strptr` points.
+ reads any number of characters in the range A-Z into the string to which `strptr` points.

 ## See Also
  [Library Functions](../c-language/library-functions.md)